The ORBIT methodology in practice — where theory meets execution

 Massive Decomposition is the foundational strategy.
 Rather than feeding a large, complex task into a single LLM context window, ORBIT decomposes it into small, focused subtasks — each of which fits comfortably within the model's effective attention range.
 The MDAP framework (Meyerson et al., 2025) provides the mathematical proof: by decomposing tasks into atomic subtasks and applying multi-agent voting at each step, their system MAKER completed over one million sequential steps with zero errors — using relatively simple, non-reasoning models.
 The intelligence came from the system design, not the model.
 Smaller, well-defined tasks produce dramatically better results than large, ambiguous ones — because the model can attend fully to the information that matters.

 Server-side prompt caching eliminates the cost and latency of repeatedly sending the same foundational context (system prompts, mission documents, architectural standards).
-Cached prompts reduce costs by up to 90% and latency by up to 85% — making it economically viable to maintain rich, persistent context across thousands of agent interactions without degrading performance.
+Cached prompts reduce costs by up to 90% and latency by up to 85% (vendor-reported maxima) — making it economically viable to maintain rich, persistent context across thousands of agent interactions without degrading performance.

 Parallelisation and voting runs multiple agents on the same task and uses consensus mechanisms to select the best output.
 Wang et al.'s research on self-consistency (2023) demonstrated that sampling multiple reasoning paths and returning the majority answer significantly reduces errors — because incorrect hallucinations are unlikely to be consistent across independent runs.
 ORBIT applies this principle through parallel agent execution with structured voting, ensuring that confident-sounding errors are caught by disagreement.